 Shepherd University is a Conditionally Exempt Small Quantity Generator (CESQG) of hazardous waste per EPA and DEP regulations.
 As such, the University is limited on the amount of hazardous waste it may generate per month.
 If monthly hazardous waste limits are exceeded, the University would move into a higher generator category.
 Consequently, Shepherd would be required to meet the more stringent requirements of a higher generator category and notify the WV DEP and US EPA of its status change.

-It is essential for the University to have an accurate accounting of all hazardous waste on campus.
-At Shepherd, the Campus Environmental Safety Coordinator is responsible for tracking the hazardous waste generated on campus to ensure the University is staying within its limits.
+It is essential for the University to count all hazardous waste generated on campus.
+At Shepherd, the Campus Environmental Safety Coordinator is responsible for tracking the hazardous waste generated on campus to ensure the University is staying within its regulatory quantity limits and to correctly notify the EPA and DEP of its generator status.
 In order to do this, hazardous waste generators on campus must be actively involved in the hazardous waste management process.
 This includes participating in training, making hazardous waste determinations (Is my waste a hazardous waste?), container management, labeling, and reporting.

 If you are a generator of hazardous waste, non-hazardous chemical waste or are unsure if you are a generator of hazardous waste, please contact Dustin Robbins, so that a review of your waste streams and processes can be made.

 Hazardous Waste Determination